Alkr04/Albin-Kron-Portfolio/REGAUGE/READEME.md

 </details>

-We were supose to have just 1 bullet prefab and change every thing about it including it's looks and VFX when it was fired but do to time constraints and lack of knolage we did not manage to implement that.
-Instead each bullet has it's own prefab making this system redundent in the curent version other then the ease of edeting the bullet's atributes.
+We were supposed to have just 1 bullet prefab and change everything about it including its looks and VFX when it was fired but due to time constraints and lack of knowledge we did not manage to implement that.
+Instead each bullet has its own prefab making this system redundant in the current version other than the ease of editing the bullet's attributes.
 The ground work is there if we want to add it in the future.

-Acording to the other developers the system is quite easy to use and perfect for making plenty of guns.
+According to the other developers the system is quite easy to use and perfect for making plenty of guns.

 <table>
   <trt>